m-abeer-akbar/m-abeer-akbar/README.md

 ###

-<p align="left">📚 I'm currently learning and developing new skills to learn more about different coding languages and working on different projects related to web design and development.<br>🎯 Goals: Aspiring web developer </br> <br> 📫 Email: abeerakbar27:gmail.com </br></p>
+<p align="left">📚 I'm currently learning and developing new skills to learn more about different coding languages and working on different projects related to web design and development.<br>🎯 Goals: Aspiring web developer</p>

 ###